goodekat/redres/README.md

 Learn More
 ----------

-To learn more about `redres`, read through the [vignette](https://goodekat.github.io/redres/articles/redres-vignette.html) for `redres`.
-It contains:
+To learn more about `redres`, read through the [vignette](https://goodekat.github.io/redres/articles/redres-vignette.html) for `redres` which contains:

 -   details on how the residuals are computed
--   information on how the plots are created
--   explanations of how to appropriately use the different residual types
+-   explanations of how to use the different residual types
 -   interpretations of the plots
 -   an example using `redres` to assess the assumptions of a linear mixed model